balena-io/open-balena/README.md

 - **Powerful API & SDK**: Extend openBalena to fit your needs
 - **Built-in VPN**: Access your devices regardless of their network environment

+## Setup and Configuration

+Our [Getting Started guide][getting-started] is the most direct path to getting an openbalena installation up and running and successfully deploying your application to your device(s).

 ## Motivation

 openbalena is a platform that helps you deploy and manage connected devices.
 Devices run [balenaOS][balena-os-website], a host operating system designed for running containers on IoT devices, and are managed via the [balena CLI][balena-cli], which you can use to configure your application containers, push updates, check status, view logs, and more.